Plug-In Classification of Drift Functions in Diffusion Processes Using Neural Networks: Numerical Experiments

+\textbf{NN-based plug-in classifier vs. trajectory-based classifiers.} Figure~\ref{fig:NN-basedVSB-spline-based_and_NN-basedVSdirectNN} compares the proposed NN-based plug-in classifier with trajectory-based classifiers, including FNNs, RNNs, TCNs, and Transformers.
+These methods take the whole observed path as input and predict class labels directly, without exploiting the underlying SDE structure.
+As shown in Figure~\ref{fig:NN-basedVSB-spline-based_and_NN-basedVSdirectNN}, exploiting the diffusion structure substantially improves classification performance.
+A detailed discussion is provided in Appendix~\ref{app:trajectory-comparison}, including a theoretical comparison with FNN-based trajectory classifiers, whose convergence rate is of order $N^{-\frac{1}{2}\frac{(1+\alpha)\beta}{(1+\alpha)\beta+(M+1)d}}$ up to logarithmic factors, and numerical comparisons highlighting the effective use of data.

-We next investigate the empirical convergence rate of the excess classification risk of the NN-based plug-in classifier in high-dimensional settings, with dimensions $d \in \{2,5,10,50\}$.
+\textbf{High-dimensional convergence rate of the NN-based plug-in classifier.} We next investigate the empirical convergence rate of the excess classification risk of the NN-based plug-in classifier in high-dimensional settings, with dimensions $d \in \{2,5,10,50\}$.
 The true drift functions $b_k$, $k = 1,2,3$, defined in \eqref{eq:numerical-def-b_k}, are sufficiently smooth.
 As a result, the theoretical convergence rate predicted by Theorem~\ref{thm:main-NN} is $ N^{-\frac{1}{2}+\varepsilon} \log^{\frac{3}{2}-\varepsilon} N, $ for any arbitrarily small $\varepsilon > 0$.

 Figure~\ref{fig:convergence} indicates that the empirical convergence rate of the NN-based plug-in classifier is consistent with a rate of order $N^{-1/2}(\log N)^a$, for $a \in \{\tfrac{3}{2}, 3\}$, across all considered dimensions.
 This observation is in agreement with the theoretical bound derived in Theorem~\ref{thm:main-NN}, suggesting that the rate is essentially sharp up to logarithmic factors.
 Moreover, the experiments are conducted using a very limited set of neural network hyperparameters, highlighting its numerical efficiency.